wp-plugins/contact-us-page-contact-people/readme.txt

 = Pro Version Additional functionality =

-This plugin features a Pro version upgrade that adds extra functionality to the plugin.
+This plugin features a Pro version and Ultimate version upgrades that add tonnes of extra functionality.
 You will see all of the available upgrade features inside of the Yellow border areas on the plugins admin panel.
 Some of those advanced features include:

 = Contact Form 7 & Gravity Forms Integration =